hbctraining/Intro-to-rnaseq-fasrc-salmon-flipped/lessons/03_working_on_HPC.md

 | `module unload modulename/version` | Unload a specific module |
 | `module purge` | Unload all loaded modules |

-> Note: On O2, a lot of tools used for analysis of sequencing data need to have the `gcc` compiler module loaded (`module load gcc/6.2.0`) prior to loading the tool of interest.

 ***
 **Exercise**

 1. What are the contents of the `$PATH` environment variable?
-1. Try running the `multiqc` command.
+2. Try running the `samtools` command.
 What do you get as output?
-1. Check if the `multiqc` tool is available as a module.
-How many versions of `multiqc` are available?
+3. Check if the `samtools` tool is available as a module.
+How many versions of `samtools` are available?
-1. Load `multiqc/1.9`.
+4. Load `samtools/1.10-fasrc01`.
 Did you have to load any additional modules?
-1. List all the modules loaded in your environment
+5. List all the modules loaded in your environment
-1. Try running the `multiqc` command again.
+6. Try running the `samtools` command again.
 What do you get as output?
-1. Use the `which` command to find out where the `multiqc` tool is in the file system.
+7. Use the `which` command to find out where the `samtools` tool is in the file system.
-1. Check the contents of the `$PATH` environment variable again.
+8. Check the contents of the `$PATH` environment variable again.
 Any changes compared to before?

 ***